 In December 2015, a preview version of the Figma web application was released by invitation only.
 The company updated its emblem for its debut, as the previous wordmark failed to generate interest and did not reflect the brand’s essence.
 The designers kept the inscription but completely changed it, creating the opposite of what had been before.

-The logo now consists only of lowercase letters, which is meant to convey the accessibility of the software.
+The logo now consists only of lowercase letters, meant to convey the software’s accessibility.
 As Figma simplifies interface design, soft, curving lines symbolize ease and comfort.
 The contrasting thickness of the strokes adds dynamism to the logo, hinting at faster processes.
 This visual movement is present in other elements of the inscription:

 - Tapering serifs;